jsedlak/strata/doc/projections.md

 1. This Grain is identified by the type of projection via a compound string key based on your grain's ID: "{grain id}/{projection type}"
 2. The Grain implements `IProjectionGrain` and uses an internal queue mechanism to ensure that work is ordered.
 3. When this Grain's `Apply` method is called, the event is queued internally.
 It then uses a worker thread to manage processing of the queue.
 If the internal worker thread is not running, it is spun up immediately.
+4. The `Apply` method is marked `[OneWay]`
-4. When the internal thread is initialized, the queue is cleared and all work is processed for that instance of the thread.
+5. When the internal thread is initialized, the queue is cleared and all work is processed for that instance of the thread.
-5. When the internal worker task is completed, the queue is checked and if any new work is present, the process starts again.
+6. When the internal worker task is completed, the queue is checked and if any new work is present, the process starts again.

 #### Reference: IProjectionGrain